laibatariq110/React-Digital-Clock-Program/README.md

 - **App**: The main component that renders the `DigitalClock` component.
 - **DigitalClock**: Displays the current time, updating every second.

-# This will start the app in development mode, usually available at http://localhost:3000.

 ## Project Structure

 - **App.jsx**: The main component file that imports and renders DigitalClock.